xinkaichen97/HackerRank/README.md

 # HackerRank-Data-Science-Challenges
-Some HackerRank challenges about time series analysis, association rule learning, and so on.
+Some HackerRank challenges about time series analysis (ARIMA, SARIMAX), association rule learning (Apriori), and so on.